Cybersec Essentials

 • Incident response plan: The responsibility and procedures that must be followed to ensure a fast, efficient, and organized response to security occurrences are outlined in this part of the plan

 The good news is that your cybersecurity plan creation is almost finished at this point.
+Developing and refining security programs is crucial for creating effective cyber security strategies.
 Now, it’s time to start using your plan and discover some improvements that need to be made for it to fully work.
 Prioritize your improvement efforts and divide up this work into teams.

 Let your internal teams have priority in owning improvement items.
 Management can offer leadership, help with prioritization of the items, collaborate with internal teams on addressing them, and plan efforts to implement the improvements to help ensure success at this stage.